Project Update

 Mentorship Program

 As we conclude this project, we celebrate the achievements and progress made by all participants.
-The skills and knowledge acquired will undoubtedly empower ccTLD operators to navigate the complexities of the digital landscape more effectively.
-Additionally, the project has strengthened regional collaboration among ccTLDs, paving the way for a more unified approach to addressing challenges and leveraging opportunities within Africa's digital ecosystem.
+The skills and knowledge acquired will undoubtedly empower ccTLD operators to maneuver the complexities of the digital landscape more effectively.
+The project has strengthened regional collaboration among ccTLDs, paving the way for a more unified approach to addressing challenges and leveraging opportunities in Africa's digital ecosystem.
 The Coalition for Digital Africa remains committed to supporting these efforts.